Simple Electronics for STEM Education

 the easy paper circuit with a binder clip securing the button cell

-Step 3: Fold the flap over the battery and secure with the paper clip.
+Step 3: Fold the flap over the battery and secure it with a paper clip.

 Important: The negative pole of the battery must be facing down.